VMware vSphere Top Objects

-The top and lowest load dashboards help you detect VMs or hosts consuming the greatest or the smallest amount of resources in the selected virtual infrastructure segment:
+The Top Objects dashboards help you detect VMs and hosts consuming the most and the least amount of resources in the selected virtual infrastructure segment:

-To detect the most or least loaded hosts or VMs:
+To detect the most and the least loaded hosts or VMs:

 - In the inventory pane, select the necessary infrastructure container.

-- Switch to the necessary dashboard — Top VMs, Top Hosts or Lowest Load.
+- Open the Top Objects tab and switch to the necessary dashboard — Top vSphere VMs, Top vSphere Hosts or Bottom vSphere Hosts.